Pasivedala railway station

-Pasivedala railway station (station code:PSDA), is an Indian Railways station in Pasivedala, a village in West Godavari district of Andhra Pradesh.
+Pasivedala railway station (station code:PSDA), is an Indian Railways station in Pasivedala, a village in East Godavari district of Andhra Pradesh.
 It lies on the Vijayawada–Chennai section and is administered under Vijayawada railway division of South Central Railway zone.
 18 trains halt in this station every day.
 It is the 2607th-busiest station in the country.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and Cuttack was opened for traffic.
 The southern part of the West Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.